 Therefore, if someone viewed your website from a desktop, mobile phone, and a laptop, that person would be included in the “Visitors” number three times.
 Similarly, if five people visited your website using one device, they would each be counted once.

-Monitor the number of residents registering for accounts on your website.
-The “Registered over time” graph is a great visual to track whether the total number of new residents joining your website is increasing or if things have stabilized.
+Monitor the number of members registering for accounts on your website.
+The “Registered over time” graph is a great visual to track whether the total number of new members joining your website is increasing or if things have stabilized.

 If your website is fairly new, it’s likely that you’ll see a steady incline of the number of accounts being registered in the first few months.
 If your community is established with a low resident turnover, the graph will eventually level off.